-A wide range of courses is offered in each of five major areas-development, social psychology, information processing, physiological psychology and clinical psychology-which not only gives the student a broad background in the field but allows him to specialize in one or more particular areas of interest.
+A wide range of courses is offered in each of five major areas-development, social psychology, information processing, physiological psychology and clinical psychology-which not only gives the student a broad background in the field but permits specialization in one or more particular areas of interest.

 Courses prepare students to understand and use the tools of psychology, including experimental research methods.
 Students gain experience both in reading and critically evaluating the work of others and in pursuing their own projects.
-Students are encouraged to participate in faculty-directed research in such widely divergent areas as perception, aggression, infancy, sex roles and biofeedback.
+Students are encouraged to participate in facultydirected research in such widely divergent areas as perception, aggression, infancy, sex roles and biofeedback.